Menu

 Changes in work: the right to switch off

-Labour's promise to create a "right to disconnect" could be what we need to support better work-life balance and wellbeing.
+Labour's promise to create a "right to switch off" could be what we need to support better work-life balance and wellbeing.
 But how will it work in practice?

 By Nicola Pease, Lead Principal Consultant